rrrnld/scoring/PartII/chapter_5.md

 ![A spectrogram of a xylophone sound](images/ch5_xylophone.png)

 The information the spectrogram gives us is three dimensional.
-It shows us the frequencies present in the sound on the vertical x-axis, the time on the horizontal y-axis, and amplitude is color (which we could imagine as the z-axis).
+It shows us the frequencies present in the sound on the x-axis, the time on the y-axis, and amplitude is color (which we could imagine as the z-axis).
 We see that the partials don't have the same type of envelopes: some have strong attack, others come smoothly in; some have much amplitude, others less; some have a long duration whilst other have less; and of them vibrate in frequency.
 These parameters can mix.
 A loud partial could die out quickly while a soft one can live for a long time.

     { ({ SinOsc.ar(rrand(180, 1200), 0.5*pi, 0.1) // the partial